titli17/Space-Shooter/README.md

 Next, we check every laser beam the aliens shoot.
 If it collides with the spaceship for 3 times, then GameOver!
 If it collides with the blocks of the obstacles, the blocks are erased.
 After the lasers collide, their active attribute is set to false.

 Finally, we check if the aliens collide with the obstacles or the spaceship or the bottom line of the gaming area.
 If the aliens collide with the blocks of the obstacles, the respective blocks are erased.
-If the aliens collide with the spaceship or the bottom line of the gaming arena, then GameOver!
+If the aliens collide with the spaceship or the bottom line of the gaming arena, then again GameOver!

 ## **Step 12: Game Over**

 This method is called when 3 lives of the spaceship are over or the aliens collide with the spaceship or the bottom line of the gaming arena.
-We add a new attribute named run.
+We add a new attribute named run in the Game class.
 This attribute has value True if the game is running and False if the game is over.
-So in the GmaeOver() method the run attribute is set to false.
+So in the GameOver() method the run attribute is set to false.

 ## **Step 13: Reset and Initialise the Game again**

+These 2 methods of the Game class are called when the player presses the ENTER key of the keybard.
 All the aliens, the alien lasers and the obstacles are cleared in the Reset() method.
 A Reset() method is added in the Spaceship class where the spaceship object is set to its original position and all it's lasers are cleared.
 This method is called in the Reset() method of the Game class.